atomist-attic/rug-functions-github/README.md

 ## Developing

-To build and test this project:
+To build and test this project, set the value of the `GITHUB_TOKEN` environment variable to a GitHub.com personal access token with "repo" scope and run the following command:

 ```
 $ mvn test